AmiiThinks/benchmarks/latent_synthesis/README.md

 Author: Tales H. Carvalho (taleshen@ualberta.ca)

-In this document, I list two options for running the benchmarks: Using Docker or virtualenv.
-In Compute Canada it is simpler to use virtualenv as Docker is not natively supported.
+In this document, I list two options for running the benchmarks: Using Docker or Python's Virtualenv.
+In Compute Canada it is simpler to use Virtualenv as Docker is not natively supported, however using Singularity/Apptainer with the provided Dockerfile is also an available option.

+## About the benchmarks

+The two benchmarks in this folder are related to using neural program synthesis on a latent space to find programmatic policies that maximize reward in a Reinforcement Learning environment.

+**TrainerBenchmark** tests the process of training a latent space of programs.
+This mainly relies on a GPU to train a neural model using PyTorch.
+The setup requires at least 32GB of GPU RAM to allocate the necessary memory.
+This benchmark is then evaluated by its completion time, available in the last line of stdout after the command execution.

+**CEMBenchmark** tests the process of searching for a program in latent space.
+This mainly relies on multiple CPU processes to parallelize the search as much as possible.
+There is no constraint on the number of CPU cores, but the more the better.
+This benchmark is also evaluated by its completion time, available in the last line of stdout after the command execution.

+## Environment setup

-## Setup Docker to use GPU
+### Option 1: Setup Docker to use GPU

 **Note**: This guide is based on [NVIDIA Container Toolkit documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).